 Have you ever wished you could train your pooch to use a dog litter box?

-Happily, today’s pet owners are all about equal opportunity in the litter box, which is resulting in renewed efforts to potty train pets as diverse as bunnies, ferrets and now…dogs.
+Happily, today’s pet owners are all about equal opportunity in the litter box, which is resulting in renewed efforts to potty train pets as diverse as bunnies, ferrets and now… dogs.

 But is training your dog to use a litter box actually possible?

-Like, isn’t that just wishful thinking on your part?
+Or is it just wishful thinking on your part?

 The truth is, some dog breeds are more apt to take to dog litter box training than other breeds.